rushabhmahale/Integration-with-Github-apache-using-Jenkins-/README.md

     * Username:-`ec2-user`
     * Enter :- `enter Your pem file key open pem file you have downloaded copy and paste the key`
     * Host key Verify:- `non verifying verification Strategy`
- - All the Config has done now your jenkins is connected to Webserver
+ - All the Configuration has been done.
+Now your jenkins is connected to Webserver
- -
+ - Go to jenkins create Job name test1 and select free style project
+ - in restrict where this project can be run under that option select label experession</br>
+   write slave1
+ - Go to build execute shell write `sudo mkdir /root/test1`
+ - now go to job and build now run the job you will see that you have successfully deployed your job